 American University offers students the opportunity to earn both undergraduate and graduate degrees through its accelerated bachelor's/master's programs.
 Undergraduate students may complete up to 3 credits for every 9 credits required for the graduate degree that may be applied to the requirements for both degree programs.
 The department that oversees the graduate program the student enters will determine if the courses the undergraduate student completes will satisfy master's degree requirements.
 Bachelor's/master's students must complete at least 18 in-residence credit hours at the graduate level after the bachelor's degree is earned and maintain continuous, sequential enrollment in the two programs.

-All requirements for the BS in Mathematics or Statistics (mathematical statistics track)
+- All requirements for the BS in Chemistry or Biochemistry

-Undergraduate students may apply up to 9 credit hours of approved graduate-level course work to satisfy the requirements of both degrees.
+Undergraduate students may apply up to 9 credit hours of approved graduate-level course work in chemistry and STAT-514 Statistical Methods to satisfy the requirements for both degrees.

-All requirements for the MS in Mathematics, including a minimum of 18 credit hours completed in residence in graduate status after the undergraduate degree has been awarded.
-Students must finish the master’s degree requirements within three years from the date of first enrollment in the master’s program.
+- All requirements for the MS in Chemistry, including a minimum of 18 credit hours completed in residence in graduate status after the undergraduate degree has been awarded.
+Students must finish the master's degree requirements within three years from the date of first enrollment in the master's program.